 - Hours and schedule

-The six-month, full-time internship is scheduled from 8:00-4:30, Monday-Friday, with occasional evening and weekend commitments.
-Interns may take up to 5 days (40 hours) of time off in addition to holidays.
+The six-month, full-time paid internship is scheduled from 8:00-4:30, Monday-Friday, with occasional evening and weekend commitments.
 Interns are not expected to work the following holidays: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas Day.

 - Communications technology